Webritter/Webritter.SharePointFileRenamer/README.md

 - Filter docuements by CAML-Query
 - Format the filename by properties
 - Move the filename to another folder given by properties
-- run multiple Tasks in document library (ec. rename and move)
+- Run multiple Tasks in document library (ec. rename and move)
+- Logging with log4net

 ## use cases
-Go through all files in a document library and update some fields (Title)
+- Go through files in a document library and update some properties in the items and/or rename the files by values of the properties.
+- Go through files and move them to different folders.

 ### Update title and filename in document by selected properties and Id
 - New documents in the library are named by Word-Online as "Document1", "Document2", ....